Laurent56/scylla_shopping/README.md

 5. class ScyllaDAOImpl :: Implements the DAO contract.

-6. Two test classes to make sure this all works.
+6. Two test classes to make sure this all works: TestFramework.java and another to test the connection to the cluster.

 I put some Object to ScyllaDB Mapping (OSDBM) code in this project.
 We used to use ORM for Object Relational Mapping, but this is not a relational database.
 So the code I put here is to map a Java object to a ScyllaDB way of looking at life, basically an Adapter pattern.
 If you have any questions, please reach out to me directly.
 All code is by Laurent Weichberger: ompoint (at) gmail (dot) com.

+PART I:

+To run the ScyllaDB Shopping Cart example code use the class: src/main/java/TestFramework.java You can modify the contents of the TestFramework by commenting and uncommenting existing code, or writing new code to test the CartService, Cart, Item, and etc.

 Om.